crknftart/VoynichManuscript/README.md

 Here you will find my research on the Voynich Manuscript.

 Its become a choice between letting it sit on my computer and letting it collect dust, or give it to the world.
 So rather than take this research to the grave, I've decided to make it public.
 In the spirit of collaboration, and to honor all the different researchers and authors I studied to eliminate many possible solutions on my journey to this point, I have uploaded this research for anyone and everyone to consume and build upon, leaving the very last pieces of the puzzle up to you.
 You may only be 1-2 characters away from reading it!
+Something special at the end of this readme.

 The research stems from a paper I previously published which can be found here : https://d6129ad4bb27bd465e98-58c191b98cc38e0752b7f97f6ccc733d.ssl.cf5.rackcdn.com/Vol13_43-55_Kunferman.pdf